Skip to main content

 nexudus_list_entitiesLists every available entity type.
 Used at the start of a conversation to discover what is available.

-nexudus_describe_entityReturns the field schema, filter options, and enum values for a chosen entity.
+nexudus_describe_entityReturns the field schema, filter options, enum values, and the entity’s usage guide for a chosen entity.

 nexudus_listSearches and filters records of a chosen entity, with pagination.